Effective February 4, 2019

 What information can be provided over the phone?

-- If speaking with the verified student directly, staff can release information pertaining to their financial aid record.
+- If speaking with the verified student directly or an authorized third-party , staff can release information pertaining to their financial aid record as it relates to the application, award, or administration of financial aid.
 However, to mitigate the risk of a security breach, information provided is restricted to a need-to-know basis.

 What can be discussed over the phone: